Multi-directional mass-accretion and collimated outflows in W51: Observations, Data Reduction, and Imaging

-The calibrated visibilities were transformed from the Fourier plane ({\it uv} domain) into the image domain using the \texttt{clean} and \texttt{tclean} algorithms (which provided images of comparable quality and fidelity).
-Three sets of images were produced in the data analysis using uniform, Briggs (robust parameter R=0.5), and natural weighting schemes which achieved the angular resolution of 19, 28, and 35 {\it milli-arcseconds}, respectively.
+The calibrated visibilities were transformed from the Fourier plane ({\it uv} domain) into the image domain using the \texttt{tclean} algorithm.
+Three sets of images were produced with using uniform, Briggs (robust parameter R=0.5), and natural weighting schemes which achieved the angular resolutions of $\sim$19, 28, and 35 mas, respectively.
 Since interferometric observations lead to spatial filtering of large-scale structures, the maximum recoverable scale in our images is 0\pas4 (about 2000 au at a distance of 5.4 kpc).
 This implies that we do not detect any emission that is extended over scales larger than 2000 au.
-Within the \texttt{clean} and \texttt{tclean} tasks, we only include data from baselines longer than 300 meters to mitigate striping in the images from large-scale emission detected on the shortest baseline that could not be properly imaged.
+In our images we only include data from baselines longer than 300 meters to mitigate striping in the images from large-scale emission detected on the shortest baseline that could not be properly imaged (baselines with a length below this value being predominantly in one direction).